opconWizard/opcon-docs/docs/Files/Database-Information/Database-Replication-Checklist.md

 # Database Replication Checklist

-The SQL scripts provided by SMA Technologies for replicating the OpCon/xps database require several scripting variables to execute successfully.
+The SQL scripts provided by SMA Technologies for replicating the OpCon database require several scripting variables to execute successfully.
 The following sections describe these SQL scripting variables as defined within the SMA_SetDBReplicationScriptingVariables.cmd file.
 Installed with the SAM